juliu-s/vagrant-moodle/README.rst

 .. contents::

-Using Vagrant to setup a few servers to play with Moodle in combination with: Apache, PHP-FPM, MariaDB, HAProxy, NFS, Moodle and Redis
+Using Vagrant to setup a few servers to play with Moodle in combination with: Apache, PHP-FPM, MariaDB, HAProxy, NFS, Moodle and Redis in the following setup:

 .. class:: no-web

     .. image:: https://raw.githubusercontent.com/juliu-s/vagrant-moodle/master/images/moodle_setup.png
         :alt: Moodle setup
-        :width: 75%
+        :width: 50%
         :align: center

 .. class:: no-web